gereonelvers/tree-tapper/README.md

 Alternatively you can also build project packages using any one of [Flutter's build modes](https://flutter.dev/docs/testing/build-modes).
 Remember that for Android release deployments, you'll want to sign with your own [keystore](https://flutter.dev/docs/deployment/android).

 Note that the AdMob integration (as well as other minor components) currently only work on Android devices.
 When running on other devices, an exception will be thrown in the console - this should not otherwise affect gameplay.
+The code for the web server providing the global values to the game can be found [here](https://github.com/gereonelvers/tree-tapper-server).